-In Vietnam, turtles are highly revered given their association with a important victory against invaders in the 15th century.
+In Vietnam, turtles are highly revered given their association with an important victory against invaders in the 15th century.
 However, spotting turtles has different meanings to the Vietnamese.
-Some people believe that a turtle crossing your path means your plans will be postponed, while others believe seeing a turtle at anytime is a strong indication of good luck and fortune.
+Some people believe that a turtle crossing your path means your plans will be postponed, while others believe seeing a turtle at any time is a strong indication of good luck and fortune.

 Let My Turtle Go

 In Thailand, freeing a turtle means you'll free yourself from feelings of despair.

 In Hindu lore, the soft-shelled black turtle is meant to be the soul of a dead sinner who has been turned into a reptile.